melvinhe/ip-tcp/README.md

 - Forward Table: The Forward_table data structure manages routing information and can be seen as an abstraction of the link layer's routing table.
 It contains entries that map network prefixes to the next-hop IP addresses and the corresponding outgoing interfaces.
 This is updated by RIP if RIP is being used.

-## The thread model for your RIP implementation
+## The thread model for our RIP implementation

 Our RIP implementation in the provided code follows a simple thread model.
 Key elements of the thread model include: